 Is it any good?

-But the story -- loosely borrowed from Superman II -- is sluggish and uninspired, with several bald spots of logic, and it has a distasteful penchant for violence against women and kids.
+The story -- loosely borrowed from Superman II -- is sluggish and uninspired, with several bald spots of logic, and it has a distasteful penchant for violence against women and kids.
 The cardboard characters never inspire any connection; Cage plays his character as a touch too crazy, though Placido is genuinely appealing.

 Families can talk about Ghost Rider: Spirit of Vengeance's fantasy violence.
 Was it gruesome or thrilling?
 How does the impact of this kind of mayhem compare to more realistic violence?